privatenumber/vite-css-modules/README.md

 # vite-css-modules

-This Vite plugin fixes the following CSS Module bugs: [#7504](https://github.com/vitejs/vite/issues/7504), [#10079](https://github.com/vitejs/vite/issues/10079), [#10340](https://github.com/vitejs/vite/issues/10340), & [#15683](https://github.com/vitejs/vite/issues/15683).
+This Vite plugin fixes several CSS Module bugs by handling CSS Modules as JS Modules.

-The goal is to incorporate this fix directly into Vite ([PR #16018](https://github.com/vitejs/vite/pull/16018)).
-Meanwhile, this plugin offers a path for early adopters and users who are unable to upgrade Vite.
+The goal of this project is to incorporate this fix directly into Vite ([PR #16018](https://github.com/vitejs/vite/pull/16018)).
+Meanwhile, this plugin is published for early adopters and users who are unable to upgrade Vite.

 ### Improvements